 This is my first venture into designing an SMT board and apart from the practice run I did with some breakout boards it is the first time I’ve attempted to solder anything as small as a TQFP package or the

 - OSWIN Gateway with RFM12B, SRF and OOK Support

 - Using a cheap OOK radio with the TinyTX

 - Using the Ciseco SRF with the TinyTX

 I’ve been meaning to get round to this for a while.
-I bought one of Ciseco’s SRF transceivers when they first came out in October last year but didn’t get round to trying it until a couple of months ago when there were rumours of the RFM12B being discontinued and while that isn’t the case just yet (it is still in production just not
+I bought one of Ciseco’s SRF transceivers when they first came out in October last year but didn’t get round to trying it until a couple of months ago when there were rumours of the RFM12B being discontinued and while that isn’t the case just yet

 - SMS with the Wavecom WMOi3 GSM Modem and Arduino